-Folklore came to us in fall 2018 to be reunited with his mother \fable after a year and a half apart.
-Months after Fable came, TAMS learned that she was separated from her yearling son during the cruelty seizure.
-We let it be known that if ever he was to be rehomed, we felt he should be with us and would provide him sanctuary as well.
-In the fall of 2018 we got the wonderful news.
-Fable's son was coming home!
+Folklore came to us in Fall 2018 to be reunited with his mother Fable after a year and a half apart.
+Months after Fable came, TAMS learned that she was separated from her yearling son during a cruelty seizure.
+We let it be known that if ever he was to be re-homed he should be with us and we would provide him sanctuary as well.
+In the Fall of 2018 we got the wonderful news - Fable's son was coming home!

 There is no doubt the two remembered each other!
-Their first night we left them alone but could hear soft nickers and neighs over their adjoining stall's gate.
-The following day they were turned out together and Mama couldn't get enough of her boy1 She nuzzled and nibbled his neck and just breathed him in.
+Their first night we left them alone but could hear soft nickers and neighs over their adjoining stall gate.
+The following day they were turned out together and Mama couldn't get enough of her boy.
+She nuzzled and nibbled his neck and just breathed him in.

-For weeks she drove him crazy hovering and afraid to let him out of her sight.
-Folklore was playing the cool teenager and we didn't think he was as emotional as his mother about the reunion.
-Until weeks later.
-We tried bringing Fable to a stall for the Ferrier that he couldn't see or access.
-He became highly agitated, pacing, rearing, neighing shrilly.
+For weeks she drove him crazy hovering - afraid to let him out of her sight.
+Folklore was playing the cool teenager and we didn't think he was as emotional as his mother about the reunion until weeks later when we tried bringing Fable to a stall for the Ferrier that Folklore couldn't see or access.
+He became highly agitated, pacing, rearing, and neighing shrilly.
 We immediately brought his mother back and have never separated them again even for a few moments.

 Annoying Eligh the dog so he will chase him

 Trying to prove he is the dominant male of the sanctuary

 Sharing with Eligh